CoderDojo-Porirua/chat-app/README.md

 Step 2
 =======

-Hellow World to wep page
+Hellow World to web page

 ````
 	// Load the http module to create an http server.